KCisSICKnasty/SICKnasty-FO4/README.md

 	- Set iEnableMessages to 1 (line 8).

-*Custom Companion Names* **Optional**

-***Feature:*** Exactly what the name of the mod says.

-- Double click "SICKnasty INI Config" in MO2 under the "-Companions-" seperator.
-- Navigate to the "INI Files" tab.
-- Set any NPCs names to whatever you'd like.
-Instructions are in the ini file itself.

 *STEAM - Boost Lite-* **Optional**

 Feature: Reduces the amount of GPU, CPU, & RAM usage from Steam so Fallout 4 can use it.